-Local girl with Down Syndrome surprised with Disney trip
+Local girl with Down syndrome surprised with Disney trip

 Baking Memories 4 Kids has baked millions of cookies over the last seven years to make dreams come true for families across the country.

-“13 years ago, I was blessed enough to get a cancer that almost killed me.
-It defined why I was born,” Baking Memories 4 Kids founder, Frank Squeo said.
+“Thirteen years ago, I was blessed enough to get a cancer that almost killed me.
+It defined why I was born,” Baking Memories 4 Kids founder Frank Squeo said.

 That diagnosis is what prompted Squeo to start the New York-based nonprofit.
 “We’re a nonprofit that sends very sick children on all-expense-paid trips to all of the Florida amusement parks for an entire week,” he said.